nano13579/boxcar/JOURNAL.md

 Potentiometer - can maybe be controlled electronically using analog pwm (but it's actually just digital that mimics analog :))))))), we’d still have to use a separate motor driver
 We worked on the general schematic, and design.
 Hoping to see what supplies are available tomorrow.

-# Day 2+3:
+# Day 2:

-Worked on the CAD model and got circuit python up and running.
+Worked on the CAD model for the wheels and body and tried to get circuit python up and running.

-## Tentative Materials List:
+# Day 3:

+Today we worked on flashing the mcus.
+This took a while.
+Installing west, and then all necessary dependencies, there were still various fatal errors when running the west flash command.
+The other mcu worked without having to load into bootloader mode or having to flash the pro micro at all.
+This took for than 5 hours and still we couldn't find the issue by the time we decided to switch to a different microcontroller, they were all out including the Orpheus picos :(.
+Later in the morning we discovered that we did have a minimum viable product up and running some how, this is the current state.

+## Bill of Materials:

-Servos x 4
+Gear Motors x 4
-XIAO RP2040 x 2
-NRF Dev Board x 2
+NRF52840 Dev Board x 2
 IMU x 1
 Speaker x 1
+Audio Amp x 1
+9V Battery x 2
 OLED Display x 1
 Neopixels in a band x 1